 Bill and Bob were fascinated with the water.
 When they were 14 years old, they fashioned their own diving helmet out of a vegetable can and a tire pump.
-They explored the bottom of a pool reading magazines while the other held the air pump on the surface.
+One explored the bottom of a pool reading magazines while the other held the air pump on the surface.

 In 1953 we invented the first practical wetsuit, which revolutionized surfing and diving.
 We came up with the phrase “fits like a glove” and Body Glove was born. — Bill & Bob Meistrell

 After graduating from El Segundo High, the Meistrell twins became full-time lifeguards.
-Shortly thereafter, the brothers were drafted into the Army, Bill was sent to Korea while Bob was transferred to Monterey.
-Bill earned a Bronze Star for his service in Korea while Bob remained stateside with the opportunity to serve and to perfect his night surfing in Santa Cruz by car head light.
+Shortly thereafter, the brothers were drafted into the Army: Bill was sent to Korea while Bob was transferred to Monterey.
+Bill earned a Bronze Star for his service in Korea while Bob remained stateside with the opportunity to serve and to perfect his night surfing in Santa Cruz by car headlight.

-In 1953, Bev Morgan offered Bill the opportunity to buy in to his local marine/dive shop, Dive N’ Surf.
+In 1953, Bev Morgan offered Bill the opportunity to buy into his local marine/dive shop, Dive N’ Surf.
 Bev owned the shop with Hap Jacobs, who later pioneered the modern surfboard.
 Jacobs wanted out and Bill accepted the offer on the condition that his brother Bob be brought in as the third partner.
-Bev agreed, Bob and Bill borrowed $1800 from their mother and each bought one third of the business.
+Bev agreed, Bob and Bill borrowed $1,800 from their mother, and each bought one-third of the business.
 To keep themselves afloat, the twins continued lifeguarding on a part-time basis.